LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ### Device Information

-The device information page displays relevant version information of the connected MG100.
+The device information page displays relevant version information of the connected device.

 ![Device information](images/device_info.png)
 _Device info_

 ### MG100 Settings

+> **Note:** Only available if you are connected to an MG100.

 All MG100 variants have an onboard accelerometer.
 It is currently configured to detect movement on the gateway and report that over BLE or to the cloud via the shadow.
 The MG100 application will send a notification when motion is detected and another notification 30 seconds after movement has stopped.
 Currently, no accelerometer parameters are configurable.
 Subsequent versions of the MG100 firmware will allow some configuration of the accelerometer via the shadow.
 This view shows the status of the motion sensor.